ssomagani/decodable-quick-start/README.md

 This project provides a framework for quickly getting started with Decodable development using a local Kafka cluster.
 It includes:

 - Decodable resources defined using declarative syntax
-- Docker resources for local development
+- Docker resources for creating a local Kafka cluster for source and sink streams
 - Example Flink project for custom pipeline development

 ## Project Structure